btclayer2/ecosystem/README.md

 When adding your project, please use the following format:

-- **Project Type**: Choose from Bridge, Dev Tools, Infra, NFT, Wallet, Social, Identity, Defi, Data Service, CEX, Security, Funding, Launchpad, Entertainment, Inscription.
+- **Project Type**: Bridge, Dev Tools, Infra, NFT, Wallet, Social, Identity, Defi, Data Service, CEX, Security, Funding, Launchpad, Entertainment, Inscription.
 - **Project Icon**: Upload your project logo in the asset file, then copy the path and fill it in json.

 Here is an example in JSON format: